MatteoM95/CEMS-Wildfire-Dataset/README.md

 A [sample](https://github.com/MatteoM95/CEMS-Wildfire-Dataset/tree/main/assets/sample/EMSR382/AOI01) from the dataset is made available to give you a representative overview of the data structure and accompanying metadata.

-All the information of the dataset are available inside csv files in [csv_files/] folder:
+All the informations of the dataset are available inside [csv_files/](https://github.com/MatteoM95/CEMS-Wildfire-Dataset/tree/main/csv_files) folder:
-- dataset_Preconfigured: contains all activations of the dataset with the activation date of the event and the interval date for SentinelHub API
+- *dataset_Preconfigured.csv*: It contains all the activations from the dataset, including the activation date of the event and the interval date for SentinelHub API
-- satelliteData: all information about each image are stored here
+- *satelliteData.csv*: All information about each image is stored here.
-- log.txt: general log for errors and messages.
+- *log.txt*: general log for errors and messages.